 Iron – Your circulatory system is continuing to expand during the next three months and your body is making more blood.
 You may have brief dizzy spells during hot weather, upon standing up or in the shower as a result of dilation of tiny blood vessels, which briefly reduces the blood flow returning back to your heart.
 Because of the increase in formation of red blood cells, adequate iron intake is very important.
 If you do not get adequate amounts of iron, you may become anemic.

 Protein – Protein is made up of amino acids that are the building blocks of the cells of your body AND the cells of your baby; they also provide energy.
 In pregnancy, you need to be consuming at least 70-90 grams of protein a day.

 Calcium/Magnesium – Calcium and magnesium, along with vitamin D, are necessary for the proper bone and tissue formation in a developing fetus, which is happening at a rapid pace during the second trimester.

-Magnesium may help prevent leg cramps (along with calcium) which many pregnant women begin to experience starting in the second trimester and often continuing into the third trimester.
+– Magnesium may help prevent leg cramps (along with calcium), which many pregnant women begin to experience starting in the second trimester, often continuing into the third trimester.

 2. Stay Hydrated!
 Drink Water!

 Your fluid intake needs to increase to 10 cups of water per day to support your body in making more blood, but also to prevent dehydration, which can lead to nausea and contractions.
 It’s way too early for contractions!
 Carry a water bottle (stainless steel or glass) with you at all times.

 “Caught up in the dramatic changes our bodies undergo, we sometimes lose sight of the great wonder of this time, miraculously, for a few short months of our lives, we become the co-creators of life.
 The food we eat and the water we drink become the building blocks for a soul unfolding.” – Rosemary Gladstar